kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I masturbate and sometimes it feels like the trumpet teacher is in my head while this is happening.
 - Comments on fake accounts talk about things that have happened with regards to my sexual arousal which people could *only* know if there were hidden cameras in my apartment.

-## I see Mercedes in the Carrefour
+## I see Porsche in the Carrefour

-- I go to the Carrefour and Mercedes is behind me in the queue.
+- I go to the Carrefour and Porsche is behind me in the queue.
 - She looks ashamed.
 - I put my thumbs up to the cashier who laughs.